 In contrary to the west side of Zurenborg, the east part features almost randomly placed streets, with the Cogels-Osylei as the central axis.
 Variety and individuality were the key to the buildings constructed in this part of the city.

-Most of the buildings were actually several houses with different entrances constructed as one large villa.
+Most of the buildings were actually several houses with different entrances, constructed as one large villa.
 They are lavishly decorated; each detail of a building was taken by the architects as an opportunity to emphasize the individuality of the building.

 The Cogels-Osy neighborhood is an area full of symbolic building- and street names.
 Cogels-Osy, the man who started the whole development project, was a defender of the Flemish and Antwerp identity.
 Some street names refer to the independence war of linguistic affinity: the Boer war in South Africa, e.g. the Pretoriastraat, Transvaalstraat and Krugerstraat.
 Others refer to the Flemish history or to wars against the Dutch and French.
 Several buildings were given similar symbolic names.
-These symbols show that the neighborhood represented a newly found patriotism which is also reflected in the exuberance of the architecture.
+These symbols show that the neighborhood represented a newly found patriotism, which is also reflected in the exuberance of the architecture.

 Protection of the neighborhood

 When the council of the district of Berchem, to which the Cogels-Osy area belonged since 1912, unveiled plans in the 1960s to develop a new dense and modern ‘Corbusier-type’ neighborhood in Zurenborg, this caused strong opposition from the inhabitants.
 Even Renaet Braem – the modernist Antwerp architect – opposed the destruction of this architecturally rich neighborhood.
-He filed a request to protect the entire district as a monument.
+He filed a request to protect the entire neighborhood as a monument.

 It wasn’t until 1984 before the protection came into effect, but in the meantime the original plans were never realized thanks to strong opposition by both architects and inhabitants.
-Currently more than 170 buildings in the neighborhood are protected monuments.
+Currently, more than 170 buildings in the neighborhood are protected monuments.